-Payments are accepted in credit card, PayPal, Amazon, Bitcoin, and gift cards.
-There is also a 7-day free trial, and a 7-day money-back guarantee on the VPN services.
+Payments are accepted in credit cards, PayPal, Amazon, Bitcoin, and gift cards.
+There is also a 7-day free trial and a 7-day money-back guarantee on the VPN services.
 (Check out our best Bitcoin VPN guide)

 VPN Unlimited takes the same approach as other providers and uses the best VPN protocols.
 By default, they use OpenVPN with AES-256 encryption.
 These are known to keep personal data private and secure.

-One of the key concerns is the company is based in New York.
+One of the critical concerns is the company is based in New York.
 The USA is one of the founders of the 5-eyes alliance

 All they collect is the amount of bandwidth used for each session and session dates if you use personal servers or IP addresses.